lsepalestine/lsepalestine.github.io/index.md

 layout: default
 ---

-A student group at the LSE that calls for freedom, justice and equality for the Palestinian people.
+## A student group at the LSE that calls for freedom, justice and equality for the Palestinian people.
 Join us!

-## Upcoming Events

 ![Event Image]({{ '/assets/img/event.jpg' | relative_url }} "Event Image")